swfrench/nginx-log-consumer/README.md

 ### Dependencies

+Run:

     go get -u cloud.google.com/go/monitoring/apiv3

-This should also pull in other deps, like the instance metadata service.
+to pull the monitoring API package into your `GOPATH`.
+This should also pull in other dependencies, like the instance metadata service.

 ### Log format